Tescoco/tescoco/README.md

 Hi there 👋🏾👋🏽.

-I'm a fullstack software engineer.
+I'm a fullstack + blockchain software engineer.

 Thanks for checking out my profile.